LiveStreamLines/awj/GET_IMAGE_API_DOCUMENTATION.md

    - Ensure proper authentication

 2. **Authentication errors**
-   - Verify the Authorization header is included
+   - Verify the Authorization header is included with `Bearer` prefix
    - Check if the token is valid and not expired
+   - Re-login if you receive 401 Unauthorized errors
+   - Ensure the token is from the `authh` field of the login response

 3. **Invalid date/time format**
    - Ensure dates are in YYYYMMDD format